 We were busy figuring out how to accept credit card payments, and now they wanted us to explain the vision for disrupting Shopify.

-We gave some best-guess answers, but ultimately we didn’t know what the next features would be, where it would go, or any other big companies that looked like us.
+In our replies, we gave some best-guess answers, but ultimately we didn’t know what the next features would be, where it would go, or any other big companies that looked like us.

-We left the interview feeling optimistic, but ultimately got an email that night from Michael Siebel saying we didn’t get in.
+We left the interview feeling optimistic but ultimately got an email that night from Michael Siebel saying we didn’t get in.

 - Really great concept.
 They love the social proof idea.